-For those subsidiaries whose functional currency has been determined to be a non-dollar currency, assets and liabilities are translated at year-end exchange rates and statement of operations' items are translated at average exchange rates prevailing during the year.
+The currency of the primary economic environment in which the operations of the Company's German subsidiaries, Message Mobile, GTX and MIND CTI GmbH, are conducted is the Euro.
+Most of the revenues of the German subsidiaries, see below, are denominated primarily in Euros.
+Thus, the functional currency of such subsidiaries is the Euro.
+For those subsidiaries, assets and liabilities are translated at year-end exchange rates and statement of operations' items are translated at average exchange rates prevailing during the year.
 Such translation adjustments are recorded as a separate component of accumulated other comprehensive income (loss) in shareholders' equity.